How the Psychology of Web Design Influences Your Site Traffic

-If you find yourself feeling overwhelmed by the thousands of options available, keep in mind that generally typefaces will break down into two varieties; serif fonts and sans-serif fonts.
+If you find yourself feeling overwhelmed by the thousands of options available, keep in mind that generally, typefaces will break down into two varieties; serif fonts and sans-serif fonts.
 Serif fonts have little feet — like Times New Roman — and tend to get used when it comes to professional sites and academic writing.
 News websites often use serif fonts to impart seriousness and authority.

 Sans-serif fonts lack those little feet — think of the Helvetica font — and they look less formal and a bit more modern.
-Frequently you will see tech companies and startups use sans-serif fonts to express a fresh, modern and even futuristic feeling.
+Frequently you will see tech companies and startups use sans-serif fonts to express a fresh, modern, and even futuristic feeling.

 The colors used on a website may rely on an organization’s existing branding.
 Even so, you still have decisions to make, meaning you can still apply the psychology of web design.

 Whatever the main color of the branding or logo, there will likely be a neutral color used as well.
-Since the main color will likely be very dominant, consider taking up more space with the neutral color.
+Since the main color will likely be very dominant, consider taking up more space with a neutral color.
 Perhaps you can even use the neutral as the background color instead of white, although you will still adhere to the principles of white space.

 Beyond simply remaining consistent with brand identity, color plays a significant role in the psychology of web design.
 Color has a great influence on us and how we make decisions.
-Warm colors, like reds, yellows and oranges, exude friendliness and warmth.
+Warm colors, like reds, yellows, and oranges, exude friendliness and warmth.
 They make us feel creative and giving.
 When overused or overdone, however, they can make us feel stressed or even angry!

-Cool colors, like blues, purples and greens, can be just as inviting and relaxing.
+Cool colors, like blues, purples, and greens, can be just as inviting and relaxing.
 Often web designers use them to create a feeling of friendly professionalism.
 However, they can also come across as unwelcoming or unfriendly when used improperly.

 Applying the psychology of web design to your site

 Keep in mind that these principles aren’t one-size-fits-all.
 What works great for one site won’t necessarily work well on another.
-Keep your target audience, end goal and organization in mind while making decisions about your website.
+Keep your target audience, end goal, and organization in mind while making decisions about your website.
 Pair those thoughts with the psychology of web design and see what a difference it makes!